Research programs and activities

-The foundation manages a range of research programs and activities that align with the priorities identified in our research agenda.
+The aim of the Foundation's research program is to build our understanding of gambling harm and we manage a range of research programs and activities that align with our current research directions.

-The Grants for Clinical Research on Gambling Program is a new grant program that funds clinically focused gambling research in Victoria.
-The first round of the program funded five projects on gambling treatment and recovery.
+The Grants for Clinical Research on Gambling Program funded five projects on gambling treatment and recovery.

 Search for published research papers that have been commissioned by the Foundation from our library of over 39 reports.